 The Chihuahua Breed

-This breed of dog possess devotion, elegance, and larger-dog type of an attitude.
+This breed of dog possesses devotion, elegance, and a larger-dog type of attitude.
 Keep in mind that all dogs need training; without it, the Chihuahua won’t be as well behaved.
-The dog type is very compact in size, confident and able to live within a small home without too many needs.
+The dog type is very compact in size, confident, and able to live within a small home without too many needs.
 They are unfortunately a bit small to actively play with children, so they are typically found in single elderly owner homes.
 Due to their small size, the Chihuahua should be provided with extra care during the cold months of the year.

 When considering a Chihuahua purchase, it is extremely important to remember their small physical size.
 They are adventurous and fearless explorers.
-Once again, due to their small size, they are known to like escaping from a back yards through a small hole or slit in the fence.
-As long as the little Chihuahua gets lots of quality time in it’s owners lap, they make great companions.
+Once again, due to their small size, they are known to like escaping from a back yard through a small hole or slit in the fence.
+As long as the little Chihuahua gets lots of quality time in its owner’s lap, they make great companions.

 Pros of Owning a Rat Terrier Chihuahua Mix

 Below, you will find some of the pros around owning a Chihuahua Rat Terrier mixed breed dog.